We Analyzed the Future Direction of Lilium N.V. (LILM), Here is What We Found

 LILM’s Market Performance

-LILM stocks went down by -16.02% for the week, with a monthly drop of -10.81% and a quarterly performance of -10.72%.
-The volatility ratio for the week stands at 9.35% while the volatility levels for the past 30 days are set at 8.26% for Lilium N.V..
-The simple moving average for the period of the last 20 days is -13.15% for LILM stocks with a simple moving average of -17.38% for the last 200 days.
+LILM stocks went up by 1.90% for the week, with a monthly jump of 0.59% and a quarterly performance of 2.51%.
+The volatility ratio for the week stands at 11.59% while the volatility levels for the past 30 days are set at 9.87% for Lilium N.V..
+The simple moving average for the period of the last 20 days is 1.91% for LILM stocks with a simple moving average of -4.83% for the last 200 days.

-Volatility was left at 8.26%, however, over the last 30 days, the volatility rate increased by 9.35%, as shares sank -10.81% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -10.45% lower at present.
+Volatility was left at 9.87%, however, over the last 30 days, the volatility rate increased by 11.59%, as shares surge +2.10% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +2.82% upper at present.

-During the last 5 trading sessions, LILM fell by -16.02%, which changed the moving average for the period of 200-days by -25.44% in comparison to the 20-day moving average, which settled at $10.21.
-In addition, Lilium N.V. saw -27.50% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, LILM rose by +1.90%, which changed the moving average for the period of 200-days by -18.27% in comparison to the 20-day moving average, which settled at $10.02.
+In addition, Lilium N.V. saw -17.01% in overturn over a single year, with a tendency to cut further losses.